-The Ellis Act is a California state law that was enacted in 1985.
-It provided a legal framework for landlords to exit the rental housing market by evicting all tenants from a property.
-Under the Ellis Act, a landlord must serve written notice to all tenants, stating their intention to withdraw the property from the rental market.
+Enacted in 1985, The Ellis Act is a California state law that provides a legal framework for landlords to exit the rental housing market by evicting all tenants from a property.
+Under this law, a landlord must serve written notice to all tenants stating their intention to withdraw the property from the rental market.
 This notice must comply with specific legal requirements and timelines.
-Once the notice is served, tenants are generally given a specific period, usually at least 120 days, to vacate the premises.
-The Ellis Act is a "no-fault" eviction law, meaning that tenants can be evicted without any wrongdoing or fault on their part.
-Unlike other eviction laws that require specific reasons for eviction, the Ellis Act allows for eviction solely based on the landlord's decision to exit the rental market.
+Once the notice is served, tenants are generally given a specific period, generally at least 120 days, to vacate the premises.

+The Ellis Act is a "no-fault" eviction law, meaning tenants can be evicted without any wrongdoing or fault on their part.
+Unlike other eviction laws that require specific reasons for eviction, the Ellis Act allows for eviction based solely on the landlord's decision to exit the rental market.
 After evicting the tenants, the property owner cannot re-rent or reoccupy the units for a certain period of time, typically at least five years.
-This provision prevents landlords from evicting tenants under the Ellis Act with the intention of guickly returning the units to the rental market.
-Unfortunately, the Ellis Act has been misused by corporate developers and investors who can afford to "exit" the rental market, leave the property vacant for the mandatory period of time, and then return their property to the rental market with significantly higher rents, effectively displacing long-term tenants paying more affordable rents and decreasing the volume of available housing stock.
-This underscores the benefits of establishing tenant protections, ensuring working families relief and greater likelihood of a stable housing transition should the property they reside at experience an Ellis Act eviction.
-While the Ellis Act is a statewide law, local jurisdictions in California may have additional regulations or restrictions related to its implementation.
+This prevents landlords from evicting tenants with the intention of quickly returning the units to the rental market.
+Despite its well-meaning intention, the Ellis Act has been misused by corporate developers and investors who can afford to "exit" the rental market, leave the property vacant for the mandatory period of time, and then return their property to the rental market with significantly higher rents, effectively displacing long-term tenants paying more affordable rents and decreasing the volume of available housing stock.
+This underscores the benefits of establishing tenant protections, ensuring working families have relief and a greater likelihood of a stable housing transitions should the property they reside at experience an Ellis Act eviction.

+While the Ellis Act is a statewide law, local jurisdictions may have additional regulations or restrictions related to its implementation.